davidcornewell/speechcapture/README.md

   // For convenience, use the speechcapture.AUDIO_RESULT_TYPE constants to set this parameter:
   // -WAV_BLOB (1) - WAV encoded Audio blobs
   // -WEBAUDIO_AUDIOBUFFER (2) - Web Audio API AudioBuffers
-  // -RAW_DATA (3) - Float32Arrays with the raw audio data
+  // -RAW_DATA (3) - Float32Arrays with the raw audio data, doesn't support resampling
   // -DETECTION_ONLY (4) - Used automatically when detectOnly is true
   audioResultType: speechcapture.AUDIO_RESULT_TYPE.WAV_BLOB,

+  // Specify an existing audioContext if your application uses the Web Audio API.
+If no audioContext is specified,
+  // the library will try to create one.
+The audioContext is only used if the audioResultType is set to
+  // WEBAUDIO_AUDIOBUFFER or if resampling is required (sampleRate != inputSampleRate).
+  //
   audioContext: null,

   // Only applicable if cordova-plugin-audioinput is used as the audio source.